mtumjinga/youtube-clone-gcp/README.md

 2. Click on **"Get Started"**.
 3. If you don't have a Google account, create one.
 If you already have an account, log in.
 4. Once logged in, click on **"Add project"** to create a new project.
-5. Follow the prompts to set up your project, and make sure to enable **Google Analytics** if needed.
+5. Follow the prompts to set up your project and make sure to enable **Google Analytics** if needed.
 6. Once the project is created, click on **"Continue"**.

 ### 2. Configure Domain Access